MikeDragert/WebMap/readme.md

 - It would be good to have handles (small squares) on the end/corners of the currently editing map item.
 - It would be good to treat a click on the map that is very close to an object, as if it was an actual click on the object.
 This would make it easier to select lines.

+# installation

+- run npm i
+- you may want to install "nodemon" as well
+- with nodemon
+  - "npm run local" to run

 # Requirements